COMPETITIVE PROGRAM PHILOSOPHY

 CLUB FEES AND FINANCIAL POLICIES

-Fees for participation in the club cover the entire soccer year (fall, indoor, and spring).
+Fees for participation in the club cover the entire soccer year.
 A player who accepts an invitation to play with the Club commits to pay the entire fee for the full soccer year.
 No refunds, partial or full, will be issued to players who choose not to participate for any reason at any point after the commitment is made.
 At the discretion of the ESC Board a discretionary credit may be considered for a season ending injury or for a relocation of 50 miles or more.
 Requests must be submitted in writing to the Executive Director and must include proof of injury or relocation.
 No refunds, partial or full will be made in the event a player is suspended or removed from the program.

 Failure to pay fees on time will result in the player being suspended from play for all practices, games and tournaments.
 Upon receipt of payment, including any late fees the player will be reinstated.
 The player is considered illegible for play until all financial issues are resolved.
 Any fees incurred by ESC to collect fees owed including but not limited to collection agency and attorney fees will be added to the balance due.